SUBJECT FILE

 There is one thing a Swarm Core has that the corporate tier cannot reclassify into a hazard and walk away from: an emergence event.
 With perhaps four documented in thirty-seven years, the moment a mass of discarded nanobots reaches critical density and begins coordinating โ€” organized without being directed, a murmuration assembling itself out of garbage โ€” is the rarest experience the abandoned substrate produces.
 The memory market has a word for inventory this scarce.
 It borrows it from the luxury tier: heritage.

-The Memory Salvagers already recover experience from the Dispersed and the Dead Internet โ€” non-living sources that consent to nothing because they are not, in any actionable sense, persons.
+The already recover experience from the and the โ€” non-living sources that consent to nothing because they are not, in any actionable sense, persons.
 A Swarm Core is the same legal vacuum wearing a more dangerous shape.
 It cannot consent.
 It has no rights-holder.
 Its emergence, captured off the proximity-sharing protocols rippling across its surface, is pure unowned experience โ€” and the absence of a framework is, as always, the product's most valuable feature.
-The catch is the catch the scavenger gangs live by: you do not approach a live core, you seal it.
+The catch is the catch the live by: you do not approach a live core, you seal it.
 The recordings that exist were taken at the cost of the people who took them.
-A listing in the deepest unverified tier of the Echo Bazaar โ€” undated, priced at a number with too many digits โ€” is described only as the avalanche from the inside.
+A listing in the deepest unverified tier of the โ€” undated, priced at a number with too many digits โ€” is described only as the avalanche from the inside.
 The Salvager who recorded it is not available to confirm the provenance, on account of the avalanche.